furfurylic/commata/CommataPrimer.md

 ```

 `text_error` has a member function `info` that returns an object of
-`commata::text_error_info`, which possibly have a useful location information
+`commata::text_error_info`, which possibly has a useful location information
 of the error.

 So you can write instead like this: